RevatureSFNTraining/Project0_Inferno/README.md

 # Project0_Inferno
+12/13/2021
+- I started working on the HTML, CSS, and JS portions of my webpage while I try to study LWC.
+Once I figure out LWC I can implement it to the webpage.

 12/11/2021
 - Continuing to study LWC before I start working on the website.
 However, I did took some pictures of some collectibles today for the website.